SEKOIA-IO/documentation/docs/xdr/usecases/playbook/whoIs.md

 # WHOIS MODULE CONFIGURATION

-This use case describes how to use WhoIs module to retrieve information.
+This use case describes how to use WhoIs module in order to enrich an IP address, a domain name or a URL.

 ## Prerequisites